DigonGames/digongames.github.io/_posts/2015-05-15-switching-from-jest-to-mocha.md

 #### Providing DOM

 In order for us to test React components, we needed a DOM to mount them to.
-We created a file in the root of the test folder, call it `dom.js`:
+We created a file in the root of the test folder, `dom.js`:

 ```javascript
 // make sure to always require this BEFORE requiring react